In this article

 1. Travel and expense (T&E) procedures and costs

 Without strict policies and vigilant attention to detail, T&E can become an issue for ownership, employees, and accountants.
 T&E reimbursement is one of the key areas of concern for SMBs.
 Reimbursable spending on travel needs to be clearly defined in policy.
-The reimbursement process should be automated, but even that can be a problem if there are no spend controls.
+The employee reimbursement process should be automated, but even that can be a problem if there are no spend controls.

 2. Manual entry errors